sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 As indicated by the descriptor, The `main` method defines a single `String[]` parameter and has a return type of `void`.
 The flags also indicate the method is `static` and `public`.

-The [getstatic](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.getstatic) instruction, loads a field reference onto the operand stack.
+The [getstatic](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.getstatic) instruction loads a field reference onto the operand stack.
 The operand of `#7` is the index of the reference to the
 `System.out` field within the constant pool of the `test.Hello` class.

 The string "Hello world!" is pushed onto the operand stack with the [ldc](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.ldc) instruction.
 The operand of